xlcz/xlcz/README.md

 - Teenager from the United Kingdom interested in Computer Science.
 - Specifically interested in application development and reverse engineering.
+- I want to expand my knowledge and learn new languages.
+- I'm also attempting to learn more about hardware, and how computers work.

 ---